 It’s a cool, late summer’s evening, and this does feel strange.
 I walk between sparse, sharp, modern apartment blocks on my way to interview Maya Jane Coles, her signature beats playing through my headphones; delicately crafted, emotionally layered, rhythmically devious.
-She’s about to punctuate a decade hot-streak of bewitching records and massive, hyperintense DJ sets, with an album released under her genre-fluid Nocturnal Sunshine pseudonym.
-Full Circle will shock hardcore fans, and make immediate, beautiful sense.
-The introverted producer is known around the world for her inimitable tone, a melodic character that maintains across tempos and structures.
+She’s about to hit a decade hot-streak of bewitching records and massive, hyperintense DJ sets, marking this milestone with an album released under her genre-fluid Nocturnal Sunshine pseudonym.
+The introverted producer is known around the world for her inimitable tone, a moody, moonlit character that carries across tempos and structures.
 She rarely gives interviews.
-I couldn’t find anything in-depth online from the last four years, although I know there have been highs and lows.
+I couldn’t find anything in-depth about from the last four years.

 ‘My earliest memory with loud music that wasn’t in the house was actually Notting Hill Carnival!
 I grew up super close to the route, from when I was 3 or 4 years old my Dad would take me every year, it kind of totally makes sense.
 I’d be sitting on his shoulders, ‘can you feel the bass?’, and I would be like *breathily* ‘yeahhhh!’, thinking it’s incredible.
 He had one friend who’d have heavy metal playing when we drove around in his car, I remember repeatedly asking for the tapes.
 One day he made me this cassette mixtape of all these bands he was listening to, I was about 6 and I would play it off my Fisher-Price cassette player, stomping around the house.
 My knowledge of basic 80s pop music is actually really lacking, because I never grew up with any of that, it was all quite alternative.’